Why WAMS Asks for Vehicle Details

 • Matching the module firmware to that configuration

-Skipping this step is how vehicles end up with missing features, warning messages, inoperative buttons, camera issues, or non-functional infotainment systems.
+Taking this step before shipment helps avoid missing features, warning messages, inoperative controls, camera issues, or infotainment problems after installation.

 • Modules that power on but do not function correctly